Top Choices for enjoying the Local Cuisine

 Our selection of restaurants touches a bit of everything - places where you can dress down or dress up, budget friendly and particularly romantic.
 It's your choice, we just hope to offer a bit of insight into the long list of restaurants.

-And if you don't find what you are looking for here, then you might want to try looking at The Fork, this site lists loads of Florentine restaurants, offering easy online booking and special discounts.
+And if you don't find what you are looking for here, then you might want to try looking at the listings with our partner The Fork, this site lists loads of Florentine restaurants, offering easy online booking and special discounts.
 You can even book right up to the last minute and get special discounts !

 The list below is a combination of places that either come highly recommended by the locals - or that I have personally been to and eaten like a local (and loved it!)